codenotallk/calculator-rust/README.md

 There are some ways to improve that, but it is good to have a performance idea about how our server is performing.

 That's it.
 Bye

+## Step 09
+We will split the server into two servers, each one for an endpoint.
+To do that.
+We'll use the rust workspace.

+The architecture will be just like that.

+Now we have the servers running separated.
+We have a problem right now.
+We need to set the port for each resource.
+That's it.
+Before I leave, Let me remove the src folder.
+Bye